Aliases for HTR3B Gene

 GeneCards Summary for HTR3B Gene

 HTR3B (5-Hydroxytryptamine Receptor 3B) is a Protein Coding gene.
-Diseases associated with HTR3B include Gilles De La Tourette Syndrome.
-Among its related pathways are CREB Pathway and Ligand-gated ion channel transport.
-GO annotations related to this gene include ion channel activity and G-protein coupled serotonin receptor activity.
+Diseases associated with HTR3B include Myasthenic Syndrome, Congenital, 15 and Gilles De La Tourette Syndrome.
+Among its related pathways are Tropisetron Pathway, Pharmacokinetics/Pharmacodynamics and Taste transduction.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and G protein-coupled serotonin receptor activity.
 An important paralog of this gene is HTR3A.

 UniProtKB/Swiss-Prot Summary for HTR3B Gene